JumpstartLab/reading/hackers_and_painters/README.markdown

 5. What were your key take aways or things you want to remember? ( 1+ bullets )

 We'll use these notes in the reading group.

-## Repository Notes

-Individuals notes will be collected into one master document available the week of 3/11

 ## Review Protocol